-If the underlying Mortgages have a fixed rate of interest or were modified pursuant to our loan modification initiatives, the PCs may be either "Gold PCs" or "Original PCs."
+If the underlying Mortgages have a fixed rate of interest, the PCs may be either "Gold PCs" or "Original PCs."
 If the underlying Mortgages are ARMs, the related PCs are called "ARM PCs."

 For Gold PCs, there is a delay of approximately 45 days between the time interest begins to accrue and the time the PC investor receives his interest payment.
 This time period is a "Payment Delay."
 For ARM PCs and Original PCs there is a Payment Delay of approximately 75 days.